 What’s Wrong With Takata Airbags?

-According to the National Highway Traffic Safety Administration (NHTSA), a faulty propellant inside the airbag compartment is what is causing the issue.
+According to the National Highway Traffic Safety Administration (NHTSA), a faulty propellant inside the airbag compartment is causing the issues.
 The propellant can wear down over time, creating weak points that crack and even rupture, causing the explosions.

-Up until this Takata airbag recall, Ford Motor Company's transmission defect recall in 1980 held the record for the largest auto recall.
-Ford recalled more than 30 million vehicles throughout North America, however, the recalls were not all issued for the same problem.
+Up until this Takata airbag recall, Ford Motor Company’s transmission defect recall in 1980 held the record for the largest auto recall.
+Although the recalls were not all issued for the same problem, Ford recalled more than 30 million vehicles throughout North America.

 What Accident Victims Can Do